sakura8810/sakura8810.github.io/index.md

 <li>Determined schedule and budget requirements for El Tiempo new design project to coordinate efficient work</li>
 <li>Used programming capabilities in PHP, SQL and JavaScript and other libraries as needed</li>
 <li>Converted mockups into HTML, JavaScript, AJAX and JSON</li>
-<li>Designed, implemented and monitored web pages and sites for continuous improvement in fast-paced environment</li>
+<li>Designed, implemented, and monitored web pages and sites for continuous improvement in a fast-paced environment</li>
-<li>Built, tested and deployed scalable, highly available and modular software products</li>
+<li>Built, tested, and deployed scalable, highly available, and modular software products</li>
-<li>Coordinated with project management staff on database development timelines and project scope</li>
 <li>Tested websites and performed troubleshooting prior to deployment</li>
-<li>Collaborated on all stages of systems development lifecycle, from requirements gathering to production releases</li>
+<li>Collaborated on all stages of the systems development lifecycle, from requirements gathering to production releases</li>
 <li>Analyzed requirements and designed, developed and implemented software applications for multiple websites</li>
 <li>Maintained existing applications and designed and delivered new applications</li>
 <li>Developed code fixes and enhancements for inclusion in future code releases and patches</li>